linkeddatacenter/ezclassifier.com/content/en/docs/Reference/_index.md

 The command returns 0 on success  or a value > 0 on failure.
 The logs are written on stdout by default and can be redirected.

-All commands requires a valid API_KEY
+All commands requires a valid api key in the environment variable `API_KEY`

 ```
 export TC_API_KEY=<api-key>